“Time is an inelastic resource. No matter how high the demand, we cannot rent, hire or buy more of it.”

 A Quick Note: This is a lengthy blog, but if you read it you’ll already be spending your time in an area where you should be spending your time (as you’ll see toward the end).
 So sit back, give yourself the gift of time, and enjoy the read.

-As an Executive Coach, it’s my job to expedite the impact of executive officers by helping them discover how their time should be spent so as to maximize their time and increase their influence.
-With most of my coachees, it’s the Golden Question, “How should I be spending my time?”
+As an Executive Coach, it’s my job to expedite the impact of executive officers by helping them discover how their time should be spent so as to maximize their time and increase their influence with the leadership team.
+With most of my coachees, it’s the Golden Question, “How should I be spending my time as a CEO?”
 The Golden Answer requires a shift in how CEOs think.
 Without a shift in thinking there will be little to no meaningful, higher-level shift in the executive’s daily routine.

 A Prerequisite for Knowing Where to Spend Your Time